-This post is the first in a new series of hacks that will massively accelerate your language learning.
+This post is the first in a new series of language learning hacks that will massively accelerate your acquisition.

 What’s it about?

 Foreign language audiobooks are great learning tools.
 Combined with a matching transcript they become incredible resources.
 Today I’m going to show you how to use audiobooks to hugely boost your language level.

 – Learn tons of new vocabulary.

 – Develop a native-like sense of individual words and phrases from their proper context.